 Instead, I’m going to provide a scorecard of key metrics.
-The higher the scorecard, the more confident we can be that society will returning to normal.
+The higher the scorecard, the more confident we can be that society will return to normal.
 You can apply your own probabilities based on the numbers.
 These metrics will have three parts: vaccinations, deaths and case loads.

 I plan to think on these metrics a bit before I do an update, hopefully next week.
-As I said, I won’t provide predictions, except for the vaccine roll out, but will color code which metrics are moving in the right directions.
+As I said, I won’t provide predictions, except for the vaccine rollout, but will color-code which metrics are moving in the right directions.

 As I said at the start, if you read all the way down here, as vaccine distribution picks up, the Covid-19 pandemic will end gradually, then all of a sudden.

 In the meantime…